Sebasssssss/AI-Spellcheck/README.md

 ## Contributing

-We welcome contributions to AI-Spellcheck!
-If you'd like to contribute, please fork the repository and submit a pull request.
+Contributions are welcome!
+Feel free to open an issue or submit a pull request.

 ## Credits